About National Memory Day

 During Dementia Action Week, an initiative developed by the Alzheimer’s Society, our partnership promotes National Memory Day.
 The first such day was commemorated on 18 May 2017.

 The next National Memory Day is 24th May 2018.

-The purpose of National Memory Day is to generate awareness of the positive impact of poetry on those living with memory loss, to motivate more people and groups to become involved in the Project, to celebrate the consequences of the National Memory Project over the previous 12 months and to generate further donations to enable the good work to continue.
+The purpose of National Memory Day is to generate awareness of the positive impact of poetry on those living with memory loss, to motivate more people and groups to become involved in the project, to celebrate the consequences of the National Memory project over the previous 12 months and to generate further donations to enable the good work to continue.

 Find out what happened on National Memory Day 2017 here.

-The National Memory Day Poetry Competition is a major new creative writing challenge around the theme of Memory.
+The National Memory Day Poetry Competition is a creative writing challenge around the theme of Memory.
 The competition aims to promote engagement and discussion around memory loss and dementia for people of all ages.
 To find out more click here.